paulrouget/servo-embedding-api/README.md

 Todo:
 - [throws]
+- Sequence, vs [], vs FrozenList
-- use promises for failures
+- use promises for failures?
 - how to build this whole API in steps
   Going from Browser API V1 to Browser API V2 by steps
 - relation between Electron webViews and CEF?